ChristianJHP/regression-signals/README.md

 Trading Strategy

-This isn’t just regression—it’s a signal generator.
+This isn't just regression—it's a signal generator.

 The logic:
 	•	If the model predicts a >2% gain tomorrow → go long